-Ohio’s current severance tax rates are ludicrously low: just 20 cents on a barrel of oil that sells for nearly $100, and no more than 3 cents per million cubic feet of natural gas, a unit that brings more than $3 on the market.
+Ohio’s current severance tax rates are ludicrously low: just 20 cents on a barrel of oil that sells for nearly $100, and no more than 3 cents per million cubic feet of natural gas.
+According to the State Department of Taxation, the futures-market price of natural gas at the end of January was roughly $3.23 per 1,000 cubic feet of gas.
 The state levies no tax on natural gas liquids — such as propane, ethane, and butane — that are valuable raw materials for making plastics.
 These tax rates have not changed in nearly three decades, and reflect a time when Ohio’s oil and gas production was low-volume and local.

 Today, though, breakthroughs in horizontal drilling technology and the extraction technique called hydraulic fracturing (fracking for short) promise to unlock massive oil and gas deposits from Ohio shale formations.
 The obsolete severance taxes are allowing giant, mostly out-of-state energy corporations to reap windfall profits from non-renewable Ohio resources — revenues that will grow as the state’s industry expands.